-The bill contains various provisions, resulting in fiscal impacts as described by section below.
+The amendment strikes the underlying bill and its associated fiscal impacts.
+The amendment results in various fiscal impacts described by section below.

 Section 1 requires all prospective employees and contractors of longterm care facilities to submit to fingerprint-based state criminal history records checks, resulting in: (1) a potential cost to the Department of Emergency Services and Public Protection (DESPP), (2) a potential revenue gain to the General Fund, and (3) a potential revenue gain to the Applicant Fingerprint Card Submission Account and various municipal police departments in FY 26 and FY 27.
 The potential cost to DESPP will depend on the extent to which the volume of new applicants for state criminal history checks increases department workload and impacts overtime.
 It is unknown how many employers already require such applicants to submit to such checks as a condition of employment.